 Charlot Zahra speaks to Melo Hili, Managing Director, Premier Capital Limited, about McDonald’s operations in Malta and the Baltic States since the company took over as Development Licensee for McDonalds in Malta in May 2005.
 Today the company employs around 2,400 employees in four countries is set to grow with another seven restaurants in Estonia, Latvia and Lithuania in the next 2 years

+Could you give a short overview of the company and how it operates in each of the four different markets?
 We have four operating companies – one in Malta, one in Latvia, one in Lithuania and one in Estonia.
 We have got a parent company called Premier Capital plus a number of real estate companies in each of the companies in which we operate.

 We have got a management board made up of nine people – a country manager for each of the four countries plus functional directors in terms of marketing, HR, supply chain (purchasing, logistics, distribution and quality) development (real estate, construction and equipment) and finance, plus myself.
 That the team that runs the Premier Capital operation.